BUS1004 : Understanding Business Growth

 Blackboard Learning Environment:

 Lecture notes are uploaded onto Blackboard on a weekly basis.
-Generally Dr Giazitzoglu sends an e-mail to his cohort of students weekly or bi-weekly to help navigate and prepare students.
+Dr Giazitzoglu sends an e-mail to the cohort of students weekly or bi-weekly to help navigate and prepare students.
 (You can access Blackboard at http://blackboard.ncl.ac.uk).

 The format of resits will be determined by the Board of Examiners